daria-stepanova/Capsaspora/README.md

 For more details, please refer to our manuscript [Link to our manuscript](https://doi.org/10.1101/).

+## 0. Overview of code functionality

+### Summary of model components

+The following core components constitute the model:

+* **Cell-based Capsaspora model (agent-based)**
+  Cells are represented as circular agents using a centre-based (off-lattice) approach.
+Each cell moves according to forces from:

+  * FBS-dependent cell-cell interactions (adhesive and repulsive forces),
+  * Random motility.

+* **Chemical field (continuum model)**
+  The extracellular concentration of FBS is defined on a continuous 2D spatial domain and evolves over time due to:

+  * Diffusion,
+  * Local consumption by cells based on their metabolic activity.

+* **Coupling between cell and chemical field**
+  Each cell:

+  * Senses the local FBS concentration to modulate its motility and adhesion parameters.
+  * Consumes FBS locally, acting as a sink term in the PDE.

+* **Domain and boundary conditions**
+  The model is simulated on a periodic 2D domain (torus topology), enabling continuous cell migration across boundaries and consistent PDE behaviour.
+This required a modification of the default Chaste PDE solvers to support periodic boundary conditions.

+* **Main simulation control**
+  The entry point to the simulation is the `CapsasporaSimulation.hpp` file, which:

+  * Defines all model parameters,
+  * Instantiates the simulation domain, cell population, PDE solver, and modifier classes,
+  * Sets simulation time and output folder,
+  * Runs the simulation loop.

+### Output and analysis
+The simulation generates cell position data and FBS field values over time, which can be visualised using provided ParaView scripts (**Section 6**) or post-processed to compute biological metrics such as aggregate size distributions using DBSCAN-based analysis tools (**Section 8**).

 ## 1. Installing Chaste

 All installation instructions and getting started guides for Chaste can be found on the official [Chaste webpage](https://chaste.github.io/docs/).
-Chaste can be installed directly on Ubuntu Linux, while Windows and macOS users can set it up via Docker as an alternative.
+Chaste can be installed directly on Ubuntu Linux, while Windows and macOS users can set it up via [Docker](https://docs.docker.com/get-started/get-docker/) as an alternative.

+Chaste installation time can vary depending on the operating system.
+On Ubuntu, it can take up to several hours to install Chaste together with all the dependencies (see [Chaste webpage](https://chaste.github.io/docs/)).
+For MacOs, installation via Docker can take around 20-60 minutes.

 ## 2. Change the source code to allow for periodic boundary conditions